 The ice_ping method provides a basic reachability test for the object.
 If the object can physically be contacted (that is, the object exists and its server is running and reachable), the call completes normally; otherwise, it throws an exception that indicates why the object could not be reached, such as ObjectNotExistException or ConnectTimeoutException.

-The ice_isA, ice_ids, ice_id, and ice_ping methods are remote operations and therefore support an additional overloading that accepts a req uest context.
+The ice_isA, ice_ids, ice_id, and ice_ping methods are remote operations and therefore support an additional overloading that accepts a request context.
 Also note that there are other methods in ObjectPrx, not shown here.
-These methods provide different ways to dispatch a call and also provide access to an object's facets.